observablehq/runtime/README.md

 * `member` - the name of the variable to import from the remote module
 * `alias` the name of the variable to define in the local module

-If a string is specified, or if the *import*.alias property is null or undefined, the alias name and member name are the same.
+If a string is specified, or if the *specifier*.alias property is null or undefined, the alias name and member name are the same.
 For example, to import `foo` into module *c* under the alias `baz`:

 ```js
 var c = runtime.module();